unionai-oss/pandera/docs/source/index.rst

         "str_column2": pa.Column("object"),
     })

-For more details on data types, see :py:class:`pandera.PandasDtype`
+For more details on data types, see :class:`~pandera.dtypes.PandasDtype`

 Informative Errors